Czechoslovak Togo

 Czechoslovak Togo (Československé Togo; Československé Togo) was a proposed Czechoslovak colony in West Africa.
 The author of this idea is considered to be the Czech adventurer Jan Havlasa, but sometimes also the Czech orientalist Alois Musil or Emil Holub.
 However, official documents did not mention in any way the possibility that the Togo region would fall under the administration of the newly established Czechoslovakia, so the idea of a Czechoslovak overseas territory is seen only as a kind of "wish" of some inhabitants rather than a historical fact.
-Post-WWI German Togoland was instead divided between France and the United Kingdom.
+Post-World War I German Togoland was instead divided between France and the United Kingdom.